 where y represents harbor seal trophic position calculated from phenylalanine and a trophic amino acid Tr, X is a matrix of bottom-up drivers for a given model, is a vector of covariates (sex, length, month, location), and a is the intercept.
 There were no significant differences in trophic position between male and female harbor seals in either the Salish Sea (Figure S5A) or coastal Washington (Figure S5B); this relationship was consistent across amino acids.
 Similarly, trophic position did not change based on harbor seal length (Figure S4).
 Interestingly, the exception to this finding was trophic position calculated by proline, which showed a significant decline with size.
 Mean harbor seal trophic position calculated from proline for harbor seals ranging from 150 - 180 cm in standard was 0.6 lower than harbors seals that were less than 120 cm of standard length (Figure S4).
 Trophic position calculated from alanine, aspartic acid and valine also showed negative trends with size, although the trend was not statistically significant, while trophic position calculated from glutamic acid was positive but also not statistically significant.
 There was also no observed ‘seasonality’ in harbor seal trophic position (Figure S1) indicating 1-year physiological delay was a reasonable approximation for tissue turnover time.

-Harbor seals in Washington do not have distinct trophic ecology based on size (Figure S4) or sex (Figure S5).
+Harbor seals in Washington do not have distinct trophic ecology based on adult size (Figure S4) or sex (Figure S5).
 Bjorkland et al. (2015) did not observe sex or size (weight) based differences in bulk δ15N values in harbor seals in the San Juan Islands in the Salish Sea between 2007 and 2008.
 Our results agree with this finding and with similar studies of other Pacific pinniped species (Drago et al. 2009, Dehn et al. 2007).
 While both male and female harbor seals have a similar trophic position, it is possible sex and size-based differences in foraging strategies within a similar trophic position exist (Bjorkland et al. 2015, Wilson et al. 2014).
-Additionally, this study focused on adult harbor seals and changes in trophic position between juveniles, sub adults and adults are possible pinniped studies (Zhao et al. 2004).
+Additionally, this study focused on adult harbor seals and changes in trophic position between juveniles, sub adults and adults are possible as indicted by pinniped studies (Zhao et al. 2004).
 Regardless, our results show long-term consistencies in the trophic niche exploited by both male and female harbor seals regardless of adult size in Washington.

 Section S4.
 Identifying temporal trends in harbor seal trophic position